-The national average price for a gallon of regular gas stood at $3.84 a gallon Friday, according to AAA.
-That is the highest price since September 2012 and 11 cents higher than Thursday.
+The national average price for a gallon of regular gas stood at $3.92 a gallon Saturday, according to AAA.
+That is the highest price since April 2012.

-Gas prices have soared 18 cents since Wednesday and 29 cents since Russia’s invasion of Ukraine eight days ago.
-Each of those increases marks the largest price hikes since Hurricane Katrina slammed into the US Gulf Coast in 2005, devastating the nation’s oil and gas industry, according to the Oil Price Information Service, which collects data from 130,000 gas stations nationwide for AAA’s price averages.
+Gas prices have soared 26 cents since Wednesday and 39 cents, or 11%, since February 23, the day before Russia’s invasion of Ukraine.
+Each of those increases marks the largest price hikes since Hurricane Katrina slammed into the US Gulf Coast in 2005, devastating the nation’s oil and gas industry.

 With prices rising so rapidly, a national average of $4 a gallon, as well as the record $4.11 set in 2008, will probably be reached soon.

-“This is not the end of it.
-We’re already up another 14 cents on wholesale gas prices this morning,” said Tom Kloza, global head of energy analysis for OPIS.
-He said the wholesale gas price increases are likely to be passed onto consumers in short order.
+“This is not the end of it,” said Tom Kloza, global head of energy analysis for OPIS, which collects data from 130,000 gas stations nationwide for AAA’s price averages.
+Wholesale gasoline prices rose another 23 cents in trading Friday.
+Kloza said the wholesale gas price increases are likely to be passed onto consumers in short order.

 “It’s absolutely out of control,” he said.